-Definition Examples (bolded and underlined within learning objectives) Purposes for which language is used Learning Objectives: Content and language focus of learning tasks often represented by the active verbs within the learning outcomes.
-Students will be able to compare the lengths of various objects in the classroom.
+Definition Examples (bolded and underlined within learning objectives) Purposes for which language is used.
+Learning Objectives: Content and language focus of learning tasks often represented by the active verbs within the Students will be able to compare the lengths of various objects in the classroom. learning outcomes.
 Students will be able to explain what strategy(ies) they used to solve a problem.
-Students will be able to describe the commutative property.
+Students will be able to describe the specific attributes of a parallelogram.